The Energy White Paper: Powering our net zero future

 The White Paper commits to improving building energy performance.
 This covers new buildings, existing homes, commercial & industrial properties and public sector buildings and follows on from the November 2020 announcement of £1 billion of funding to continue to support the decarbonisation of buildings through improved energy efficiency.
 These funds are being allocated through existing schemes such as the Green Homes Grant Voucher Scheme, the Public Sector Decarbonisation Scheme and the Social Housing Decarbonisation Fund.

-The Future Homes Standard (upon which the Government responded to the ongoing consultation on the 19th January) will require new-build homes to be zero carbon ready and have 75% to 80% lower carbon emissions than those built to current standards.
+The Future Homes Standard (upon which the government responded to the ongoing consultation on 19 January) will require new-build homes to be zero carbon ready and have 75% to 80% lower carbon emissions than those built to current standards.
 An additional requirement is for new homes to have a reduced carbon footprint of 31% by 2021 compared to current levels.

 While there is a cost implication of most of the measures discussed in the White Paper, it is made clear that transforming the nation’s homes with improved energy performance and new clean heat solutions will also grow the UK’s manufacturing base and construction industry.
 The White Paper refers to a Green Jobs Taskforce with key industry bodies to produce an action plan for net zero skills across a range of sectors.